 Firstly, I tried to eke out as much flavor as possible by cooking the sauce the same way I would cook bolognese sauce.
 I start cooking soffritto in olive oil, then garlic, chili flakes, red wine, herbs, tomato paste and so on.
 That’s plenty of flavors that mingle during cooking, and the smell is delicious.

-The result is a tasty and protein-packed pasta sauce that goes wonderfully with your pasta.
+The result is a protein-packed pasta sauce that goes wonderfully with your pasta.
 Even non-vegans will love it!

 What ingredients you need